 Layton continues: “we want to see how successful it is, what our viewer feedback is, how the workflow and costs work out.
 Part of the trial is to leave the BBC with an ongoing UHD capability - we’ll look to sports still, events as well.
 It’s for the production team to know it’s available.
 We have provided a chain, which I think has a life of a year-to-18 months for us to do more trials.
 We haven’t done this as a one-off, but it’s still a trial.
 If [BBC] sport came to us, we can do another event.
 We have to do more to make it business as usual, but we’re on that journey.
 We’ve left the capability.”

 So what's next?

-Naturally the BBC didn’t want to lift the lid on future trial plans, but we can be confident a ‘big event’ in the near future will feed the next trial.
+The BBC isn't tending to lift the lid on trial plans until a few weeks before the event, but we can be confident a ‘big event’ in the near future will feed the next trial.